Kamzie/Remote-execution-script/README.md

 ## Server File

+The script expects a file containing a list of server hostnames, with one hostname per line.
+Initially, hostnames were added to the server file using the command echo 'ip server01' | sudo tee -a /etc/hosts.
+While this approach is suitable for small setups, a more scalable naming convention is recommended for larger organizations.
+For example, using region-based or function-based names such as us-east-server1, eu-west-server2, database-server, or web-server1 would be more effective.

-The script expects a file containing a list of server hostnames, one per line.
-By default, it looks for a file named servers located at /vagrant/06_own_servers.
-You can modify the script to use a different file location using the -f option (see Usage section below).
+By default, the script looks for a file named servers located at /vagrant/06_own_servers.
+You can modify the script to use a different file location by using the -f option (see the Usage section below).

 ## Usage